abhikedia/LokBazaar/README.md

 <b>3 Delivery:</b> Sometimes the goods can be lost or stolen during shipping.<br/>
 <b>4 Unfair competition:</b> These companies have their own brands, and they show their own products in the search before other sellers, incentivizing them to spend a lot more on advertising.<br/>

-This platform gives importance to small shopkeepers who are the real tax payers and are crushed the most when there is some mishap (Example-In COVID 19, all the shops were closed but online deliveries were allowed later).
+This platform gives importance to small shopkeepers who are the real tax payers who are crushed the most when there is some mishap (Example-In COVID 19, all the shops were closed but online deliveries were allowed later).
 The customer can make the purchase from the shop who is offering the least price of the product.
 This way customers will get a variety of price options.
 Customers can rate seller on the basis of their past experiences.
 And these ratings will be public to everyone.
 The advantages of a decentralised marketplace includes-

 1. Consumers would buy the most popular and recommended products online.
 2. Companies and brands will save a lot of money because they won't have to advertise much.